faucetsdn/daq/docs/cloud_tests.md

 * The GCP IoT Core setup needs to have a proper registry and device configred.
 This can either be done manually or using the [registrar tool](registrar.md) tool.

+## Manual Test Pipeline

+If anything goes wrong with the automatic DAQ setup, the ability to manually test everything will help debug the problem to see what's going wrong.
+The overal pipeline looks something like the
+following:

+* Device sends data to the cloud.
+There's two kinds of devices:
+  * A faux _reference design_ device called [pubber](pubber.md), which is a completely contained
+  software device.
+  * An actual physical device.
+The setup and configuration of that device will be manufacturer dependent and so is out of scope for this (DAQ) documentation.
+* A configured GCP IoT Core project, registry, and device entry.
+The [GCP docs for IoT Core](https://cloud.google.com/iot/docs/how-tos/devices) describe the basics.
+The key part is the _authentication key_ (hahaha) that needs to be setup between the local device and cloud device entry.
+* The `gcloud` command line can be used to validate that data is being sent from the device to the cloud.
+Something like `gcloud pubsub subscriptions pull --auto-ack projects/{project}/subscriptions/{sub_id}`.
+(Complete documentation for how to use `gcloud` commands is out of scope of this documentation.)
+* The [validator tool](validator.md) is what programmatically validates a device data stream, and is what is ultimately used by `test_udmi` to validate device-cloud communication.

 ## Integration Testing

 If developing cloud-tests, then the CI build system also needs to have a service account configured